UW-Hydro/MetSim/docs/configuration.rst

 ``mtclim_swe_corr :: bool``: Whether to activate MtClim's SWE correction algorithm.
 Default to ``False``.

+``utc_offset :: bool``: Whether to use UTC timecode offsets for shifting timeseries.
+Without this option all times should be considered local to the gridcell being processed.
+Large domain runs probably want to set this option to ``True``.

 ``lw_cloud :: str``: Type of cloud correction to longwave radiation to apply.
 Can be either ``DEFAULT`` or ``CLOUD_DEARDORFF``.
 Defaults to ``CLOUD_DEARDORFF``.
 Capitalization does not matter.